yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/_index.md

 The convention used by _ysqlsh_, inherited from PostgreSQL's _psql_, is to display selected `numeric` values with exactly, and only, sufficient precision.
 So we see that `42.7` was implicitly typecast to the nearest `int` value, `43` by the invocation of `execute bad()` and then typecast back to the numeric value `43.0`on inserting it into the target column—to be displayed on selecting it as bare `42`.
 This is a telling example of a confusing, and therefore bad, practice.

 We shall see that explicit typecasting is critically important when array literals are used.
+We return to the topic in the dedicated section _"[The critical importance of explicit typecasting](./importance-of-typecasting)"_.

 ## Array literals for array datatypes with primitive, and then composite, values